malaya-m/malaya-m/README.md

 👋🏾 Welcome to my **Cybersecurity & IT Project Portfolio**!

+## 📌 About Me
 I'm a cybersecurity practitioner with over a decade of experience in customer-facing roles across public and private sectors.
 I bring a unique blend of **empathy**, **adaptability**, and **analytical thinking** to my work in security.
 I thrive in dynamic environments where cross-functional collaboration and data-informed decision-making drive impact.

 My passion lies in helping organizations strengthen their **security posture**, build **resilience**, and protect what matters most.

----

-## 📌 About Me
-- 👩🏾‍💻 Current Role: **SOC I Cybersecurity Analyst Apprentice**  at *MiC Talent Solutions – Minorities in Cybersecurity Registered Apprenticeship Program*
+- 👩🏾‍💻 Current Role:
+- **SOC I Cybersecurity Analyst Apprentice** at *MiC Talent Solutions – Minorities in Cybersecurity Registered Apprenticeship Program*
 - 🏥 **5+ years in healthcare & research**
   Managed sensitive data, ensured HIPAA compliance, and led service delivery across complex regulatory landscapes.
+- 💼 Previous Roles in Tech:
+- **Customer Success Manager** at Sprig
+  Partnered with B2B clients as a trusted advisor to interpret product feedback data, identify and mitigate anomalies, and maintain data quality in customer-facing insights.
+- **UX Research Participant Coordinator** at Ethnio Delivered trusted Tier I/II technical support and end-to-end operational coordination, ensuring secure and efficient execution of enterprise-level UX research studies.
 - 📚 Currently studying for: AWS Certified Cloud Practitioner (CLF-C02)

 ---